 Our Virtual Sunflower Remembrance Garden is open again this year for those who wish to sponsor a sunflower in memory of a loved one whilst supporting their local hospice.

-The virtual sunflower remembrance garden, will run for from May 11th, right through into June.
+The virtual sunflower remembrance garden, will run for from May through to June.
 During this time members of the public are invited to dedicate a virtual sunflower in memory of a loved one and make a donation to their local hospice at www.togetherforhospice.ie/sunflowerdays

 Sunflower dedications can be shared with friends or family members to let them know they are in your thoughts, with every euro raised going directly to the local hospice service.
 We are incredibly grateful for all donations, small or large.